Rules and Regulations Relating to the Importation of Equines from Contagious Equine Metritis Affected Countries (250-RICR-40-05-6)

-2. If a stallion is determined to be positive for Taylorella equigenitalis, then the stallion’s prepuce, penis, fossa glandis, and urethral sinus must be thoroughly cleaned with 2 percent or stronger chlorhexidine scrub while the stallion is in full erection.
+2. If a stallion is determined to be positive for Taylorella equigenitalis, then the stallion’s prepuce, penis, fossa glandis, and urethral sinus must be thoroughly cleaned with two percent (2%) or stronger chlorhexidine scrub while the stallion is in full erection.
 After cleaning, coat the entire penis and prepuce with an antibiotic ointment with activity against Taylorella equigenitalis, such as Silver Sulfadiazine or 0.2 percent Nitrofurazone.
-This procedure must be repeated once a day for 5 consecutive days.
+This procedure must be repeated once a day for five (5) consecutive days.

 4. The attending accredited veterinarian, stallion owner, and state animal health official may also elect to treat the infected stallion with systemic antibiotics, but it is not required.

-5. Following topical treatment, and optional systemic treatment if used, the stallion will then be retested by culture (using a separate swab for each site) the prepuce, urethral sinus, fossa glandis, and the distal urethra, beginning no fewer than 21 days after the last day of topical antibiotic treatment, and no fewer than 7 days after systemic antibiotic treatment.
+5. Following topical treatment, and optional systemic treatment if used, the stallion will then be retested by culture (using a separate swab for each site) the prepuce, urethral sinus, fossa glandis, and the distal urethra, beginning no fewer than twenty-one (21) days after the last day of topical antibiotic treatment, and no fewer than seven (7) days after systemic antibiotic treatment.
 If cultures are negative, the stallion must then be test bred to two qualified mares, as per § 6.11(B) of this Part.

 6. Repeat the culture, test mare breeding, and treatment for any positive stallions until negative on all pre-breeding and test mare breeding cultures and CF tests.